 - Ask questions.
 If you are wondering about something, chances are good that reporters and customers are wondering too.
 It might help to get a change of scenery to stimulate ideas.
 Take a walk down the street or around your building and see what questions you think of.
 For example, passing the CEO in the hall may cause you to wonder about her plans for hiring more people in the next few years.
 You should also pay attention to the questions your clients ask you.

 - Brainstorm with others.
 Make a list of every idea that comes up, even if it doesn’t seem good initially.
 Don’t immediately evaluate or ignore any suggestions.
 Keep going until you have exhausted all thoughts.
 Once you have your list, you can pick out a few that seem interesting or intriguing and begin to clarify and expound on them.
 You may find that you are able to create several different topics, and you can save the rest for other times when you are stuck.

 - Look back or ahead.
 How has your industry changed over the last 10-20 years?
 You can go back through your records or past annual reports to compare what was happening years ago to what you are doing now.
 Were any predictions made?
 Were they correct?
 Also, don’t be afraid to speculate about the future.
 Determine where you think your industry is going and be the first one to call it.
 Taking the lead on issues and being fearless in expressing opinions are good ways to establish thought leadership in your field.

 - Let a PR firm handle it for you.
 They are communication experts who understand what makes great content and how to give reporters what they want.

 At Axia Public Relations, we will help you develop a content management strategy that gets results.
 Using the right visuals, surveys and data, we can create stories that are interesting, authoritative and timely to increase your visibility and reputation.
-Contact us today or download our free e-book, Maximizing Your Public Relations Investment, to learn more.
+Contact us today or download our e-book, Maximizing Your Public Relations Investment, to learn more.

 What tricks do you use to generate ideas?
 Let us know in the comments section.